 “It was on the road to Karthus, upon that fateful morn, never thinking for a moment that she never would return.
 But cruel fate was sore against her, and there she had to die, not even having opportunity to bid her friends goodbye.”

 Clara Price was murdered in 1889 by a man named Alfred Andrews.
 It says so on a granite stone that sits by the side of the road in far-western Centre County.
 The stone is located along PA Route 879 between Snow Shoe and Karthaus PA.
-It is about a half-mile east of the bridge over the West Branch of the Susquehanna River.
+It is about a half-mile east of the bridge over the West Branch of the Susquehanna River in Burnside Township, Centre County.
 Although it sits facing the road, about three feet from the asphalt so as to be easily read by passers-by, most travelers zoom by at fifty miles an hour and never notice it.
 Like them, I too had been driving by that stone for years when one day it caught my eye.
 Since then, I’ve stopped to read it many times, often scraping away the leaves and fallen twigs.
 Who was she I’ve wondered?
 Is it her tombstone?
 My curiosity finally prompted me to seek out Clara’s story.

 Let’s start with Wednesday May 9, 1890, although that may be considered the end of the story.
 The day dawned gray and overcast, and although it was well into spring, there was a cool damp to the air that let you know winter hadn’t been left that far behind.
 It was a good day for a hanging.
 Alfred Andrews didn’t think so, but it didn’t matter what Andrews thought, because his Centre County trial had found the young Englishman guilty of murder.
 Judge Austin O. Furst had sentenced him to death with the following words, “The sentence of the law is that you, Alfred Andrews, the prisoner at the bar, be taken hence to the jail of Centre county, and from thence to the place of execution, designed by law, and that you there be hanged by the neck until you are dead, and may God have mercy upon your soul.”
 A large throng had gathered there in the county seat town of Bellefonte to see the sentence carried out.
 The restaurants and taverns of the town found business nicely brisk.
 Except for maybe a circus, there was nothing like a hanging to bring out the crowd.